lxibarra/teaching-basic-react/readme.md

 This sample App allows users to store Articles (in memory) using a variation of flux to communicate state changes.

-### Before you start ###
+### Two things before you start ###

+1. **Super important note:** This app does not use currently best practices its only purpose is to help developers grasp main react concepts.
+Once everyone is comfortable with react we will be switching gears and create things as expected ;).

-We will be using live-server to preview our app make sure you have it on your system.
+1. We will be using live-server to preview our app.
+Make sure you have it on your system.
 ```
   npm install -g live-server
 ```
-to use live-server navigate to your app directory and simply type live-server.
+to use live-server navigate to your app directory and simply type live-server from the command line.

 Live server is not mandatory but recommended to quickly preview changes.